-The remarks which Loudon made in 1840 can stand unchanged: 'A noble mansion in the Elizabethan style, or rather perhaps in that of James I. . .
+The most famous gardening author of his age, J C Loudon, gave the following comment on Charlton Park in 1840: 'A noble mansion in the Elizabethan style, or rather perhaps in that of James I. . .
 We have seldom seen a place with the grounds in a worse state from neglect, but they contain at the sime time elements of every thing desirable for such a situation.
 Would that we had the re-arrangement of them'.
-The house is very fine.
+Today, the house is still fine.
 There is some good planting near the house but the old deer park is dreary and the planting in front of the house is lamentable.
-Charlton House and gardens are 'cared for' by Greenwich Council much as Vlad the Impaler might 'take care' of an orphanage.
+Charlton House and gardens are managed by Greenwich Council.
 One day, perhaps, Loudon's wish will be fulfilled, as it has been at Kinross House.